 Nutrition and a balanced diet are vitally important for all sports, and professional and amateur athletes alike need to maintain a regular and consistent eating pattern.

 Many people see famous athletes as indestructible or super-human, but the truth is the world of professional sport can take a huge toll on the body and mind; professional sportspeople from all walks of life are just as susceptible to mental health disorders as anyone else.
-Only this week, international rugby player Tom James spoke out about his battle against anxiety and depression and the impact it has had on his professional life.
+International rugby player Tom James has recently spoken out about his battle against anxiety and depression and the impact it has had on his professional life.
 In his interview, the Blues winger highlighted the severity of his condition, highlighting how things got so bad he was barely eating and lost around two and a half stone in weight.

 A reduction in food intake can lead to severe weight loss or malnutrition, and can have a huge impact on sporting performance and physical health.